deependujha/projects-that-i-want-to-work-on/README.md

 ## caddy in zig

-- zig is a beautiful language if you're crazy enough.
+- zig is a beautiful language if you're drunk enough.
 - building a [caddy](https://caddyserver.com/) like server from scratch in zig will be awesome.

 ## nccl function implementation in go